Ngarewa-Packer Demands Jones Come Clean On Fuel Supply – Te Pati Māori

 Ngarewa-Packer has also requested through the OIA all internal MBIE modelling on diesel supply vulnerability, the Cabinet paper behind the Australian fuel harmonisation announcement, and all communications with fuel companies about forward supply.

 “Harmonising with Australia sounds like action.
 But Australia is already facing cancellations from the same suppliers we depend on.
 Today we’re queuing behind them, tomorrow we could be next”.
-Removing a technical barrier is not the same as solving a supply problem and Jones knows that.”
+Removing a technical barrier is not the same as securing supply — and Jones knows it.”

 Jones has been Associate Energy Minister for over two years.
 He had options and warnings.
 Instead he has championed offshore drilling and Fast-track extraction approvals while doing nothing to build this nation’s energy resilience, no strategic reserves, no renewable transition for rural communities, no plan for the whānau now rationing diesel.

-And while whānau foot the riding costs, the Government’s relief package excludes many of those hit hardest workers, students, superannuates, beneficiaries and rural households who depend most on fuel and have nowhere else to turn.
+And while whānau foot the rising costs, the Government’s relief package excludes many of those hit hardest workers, students, superannuitants, beneficiaries and rural households who depend most on fuel and have nowhere else to turn.

 “What’s the plan, Shane?
 The Joker speaks fewer riddles than you